RicktoriousLimited/scaling-pancake/docs/MS_NCB_v4_WhitePaper_Update.md

 - The `prompt` and `targetText` fields communicate the natural-language meaning of each sample.
 - The accompanying `explanation` field clarifies how the encoding relates to the lattice.
-- The numeric `input` and `target` arrays remain compatible with the existing training console and REST interface.
+- The training console now derives FFT vectors on the fly, so only the human-readable text needs to be stored alongside each sample.

 Two illustrative samples ship by default: